 Special Guests and Honorees

-Mamma Louise - We will honor her as a special guest
+Mamma Louise - We will honor her as the most special lady among us

 This wonderful organization began in 1952 here in Macon, Ga.
 They provide shelter and food for the poor and homeless.
 Please see their work at www.maconrescuemission.com.
 Please support them with your donations.